Sefer Tepe

 Sefer Tepe is a Pre-Pottery Neolithic A archaeological site in the Urfa region of Turkey.
 It participates to the T-shaped pillar tradition seen at Göbekli Tepe.
 It is part of the Taş Tepeler culture.

+Archaeology

+In November 2025, archaeologists uncovered two Neolithic human-face reliefs carved on limestone blocks of a platform structure, estimated to be around 10,000 years old.
+One relief is executed in high relief with detailed facial features, while the second is carved in low relief with more stylized characteristics; both are oriented northward.